pablo-meier/Pablog/posts/2016-12-30-year-in-review.md

 _lol_

-### Much higher success rate on fighting off the depression
+<h3 id="much-higher-success-rate-on-fighting-off-the-depression">Much higher success rate on fighting off the depression</h3>

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">the best
 thing about twitter is u can tweet about being sad and nobody is like &quot;try